 Romantic Places to Stay in Seattle

-No romantic Seattle experience would be complete without having charming accommodation options to return to.
-Fortunately, the city and its surroundings offer visitors diverse accommodation types.
-From stylish inner-city hotels to surrounding nature escapes, here are some of the most romantic places in Seattle to stay in.
+No romantic Seattle experience would be complete without charming accommodation options to stay at.
+From stylish inner-city hotels to surrounding nature escapes, here are some of the most romantic places in Seattle to stay.

 Salish Lodge and Spa

 For those of you who don’t mind being a little outside the city, then this luxurious nature resort is your best option.
 Being 30 minutes from downtown Seattle, Salish Lodge and Spa is actually situated on the top of the almost 270-meter Snoqualmie Falls.

 It took me years to finally come here, but now that I have, I’m hooked and agree that it’s easily one of the most romantic spots in Seattle.
 This was probably one of the most relaxing hotel stays I’ve ever had and I regretted only booking one night here.

 You can easily spend an entire day here without leaving – visit the award-winning restaurant overlooking the Falls, book a spa treatment for the morning, or end your night at the bar.
 They also have a fun firepit for patio rooms where you can go outside and roast s’mores, which I loved.